Machine Learning vs. Deep Learning for AI

 Salesforce Classic:

-• The Classic interface has a traditional, text-heavy layout that can appear cluttered.
+• The Classic interface has a more traditional, text-heavy layout that can feel cluttered.

 • It uses a tab-based navigation system, which can be less intuitive for new users.